×

 Will I need to travel to see a specialist?

 "Yes, there are a good number of medical specialists in Guatemala City.
 People in Guatemala City can access a wide range of medical specialists, including general practitioners, specialists in internal medicine, cardiologists, neurologists, orthopedists, and more.
 For highly specialized medical care, people in Guatemala City typically go to one of the larger hospitals in the city, such as the Roosevelt Hospital or the San Juan de Dios Hospital.
-These hospitals have a wide range of specialists and advanced medical equipment, making them the go-to destination for highly specialized medical care," said one expat living in Guatemala City.
+These hospitals have a wide range of specialists and advanced medical equipment, making them the go-to destination for highly specialized medical care," commented one expat living in Guatemala City, Guatemala.

 Are common prescription medications available in Guatemala City?